Mtbrker404/gencg_h2501/readme.md

 ---Week 07---

 Pareidolia... why is it that every chance our brain gets to create a face it does ?
-Is it our fear on loneliness ?
+Is it our fear of loneliness ?
 Or simply a habit of humanising things ?

 Maybe somethings are best left unknown.
 Eitherway, my most impactfull concept of pareidolia is seeing faces on cars everywhere I go, to the point where I can even imagine what kind of personality they would have.